KnockturnMC/HousePoints/README.md

 # If you would like a title before the message broadcast for house points.
 UseTitle: true

+# Block or Item_rename or Item_NBT.
+Block uses minecraft blocks to choose, and Item will place an item on an itemstand.
+pointType: Block
+# If points will be represented above the signs or not.
+# Turn this to false if you just want signs.
+pointRepresentation: true

+# If this is false, 0 points will not be represented as no blocks / ahve a 0 representation for items.
+# True to have 0 points have its own indicator.
+noPointsRepresentation: true

 # Title and color.
 Does not currently support colors, support may be added later.
 Title:
   title: [House Points]